1) What is the Power of PATH: Building Resilience for Mental Health and Suicide Awareness Curriculum™ and what is its main focus?

 Below are supporting articles:

-Yes, the PATH Curriculum's six lessons, or chapters, focus on social and emotional learning and include the mental health and suicide awareness/prevention content for which so many schools express a great need.
+Yes, our curriculum's six lessons, or chapters, focus on social and emotional learning and include the mental health and suicide awareness/prevention content for which so many schools express a great need.
 Tasha and her team created a flexiible program that is effective and offers depth, yet it is very easy to implement and customize to your situation.
-The PATH Curriculum builds on a foundation based on the acronym PATH (Purpose, Attitude, Team, and Hope), which includes resilience and empathy-building activities/assignments.
+The curriculum builds on a foundation based on the acronym PATH (Purpose, Attitude, Team, and Hope), which includes resilience and empathy-building activities/assignments.
 Other big social/emotional learning topics include, but are not limited to, connectedness, friendship analysis, making Kindness count, balancing emotional highs and lows, and decision making.

 Many of the NAMI and CDC endorsed activities are personalized with content based on Tasha's own challenges after an accident left her a quadriplegic.
 Resilience and adapting to change is not easy, but students can learn to build the skills necessary to face the unexpected and improve their social and emotional well-being in the process.

-7) We don’t have time for another curriculum since our Health Education time is so limited.
-How can I fit the PATH Curriculum in?
+8) We don’t have time for another curriculum since our Health Education time is so limited.
+How can I fit your curriculum in?
 And Who should teach this?

 Health educators with limited student contact time should consider, and discuss with your administration, the opportunity of teaming it with other regular-ed and alt-ed teachers.
 For example, schools often schedule enrichment time through interventions (RTI) and advisory periods.
 Quite often, teachers are asked to facilitate such student-contact time without a prescribed curriculum.
-The PATH Curriculum could be implemented by: Counselors, Advisory teachers, Health Education instructors, Alt.Ed. teachers and paraprofessionals within any of these areas.
-In addition to public school staff, PATH could be implemented by any adult or trained/supervised Peer Leader with the mission to increase student understanding of mental/emotional health with a targeted goal of decreasing suicide, suicidal thoughts and suicide attempts.
+Our curriculum could be implemented by: Counselors, Advisory teachers, Health Education instructors, Alt.Ed. teachers and paraprofessionals within any of these areas.
+In addition to public school staff, our curriculum could be implemented by any adult or trained/supervised Peer Leader with the mission to increase student understanding of mental/emotional health with a targeted goal of decreasing suicide, suicidal thoughts and suicide attempts.
 In the process, these facilitators will reinforce empathy, build resilience, and enlighten participants on the resources and help already available through social media, the CDC website, and other mental health advocates/resources.
-PATH Curriculum will stress connectedness as a preventative when faced with mental/emotional health challenges.
+Our curriculum will stress connectedness as a preventative when faced with mental/emotional health challenges.
 Thus small group implementation, like an advisory or enrichment period, works well.

 Any adult assigned to lead middle and high school level students, ideally within grade 6 - 12.
-Teachers/leaders will find the PATH Curriculum a “ready to go” program.
-For example, teachers with classtime related to any of these topics will find the PATH Curriculum a valuable and engaging way to confront mental health and suicide awareness:
+Teachers/leaders will find the curriculum a “ready to go” program.
+For example, teachers with classtime related to any of these topics will find the curriculum a valuable and engaging way to confront mental health and suicide awareness:

 - Health education